rprinz08/f80/README.md

 Enter **H** to show some help.
 The upload function is very simple and uses direct raw binary data.
 The utility `tools/upload.py` is used to simplify this.

+# Emulator

+To ease development or to try F80 without a board an [emulator](./src/emulator) is also included.

 # ToDo

 Some ideas for next additions / improvements: